harvester/docs/docs/networking/harvester-network.md

   - Only the first network interface card will be enabled by default.
 Users can either choose to use a management network or VLAN network.

     !!! note
-        You will need to select the `Install guest agent` option in the `Advanced Options` tab to get the VLAN network IP address from the Harvester UI.
+        You will need to select the `Install guest agent` option in the **Advanced Options** tab to get the VLAN network IP address from the Harvester UI.

     ![](./assets/vm-network-configuration.png)

   - Users can choose to add one or multiple network interface cards.
-Additional network interface card configurations can be set via cloud-init network data, for example:
+Additional network interface card configurations can be set via cloud-init network data.
+For example:

     ```YAML
     version: 1